spacelift-io/user-documentation/docs/integrations/chatops/slack.md

     },
     "command": "<string>",
     "team": {
-      "id": "<string> - a team ID for which this user belongs, example: T0431750000", "name": "<string> - a team name represented as string, example: slack-workspace-name" },
+      "id": "<string> - the workspace ID for which this user belongs, example: T0431750000", "name": "<string> - the workspace name represented as string, example: slack-workspace-name" },
     "user": {
       "deleted": "<boolean>",